-Quinn Capers IV, M.D., is a Professor and the inaugural Vice Chair for Diversity and Inclusion in the Department of Internal Medicine at UT Southwestern Medical Center, and a member of its Division of Cardiology.
+Quinn Capers IV, M.D., is a Professor and Vice Chair for Faculty Engagement in the Department of Internal Medicine at UT Southwestern Medical Center, and a member of its Division of Cardiology.
 He holds the Rody P. Cox, M.D.
-Professorship in Internal Medicine, and serves as the university's Associate Dean for Faculty Diversity.
+Professorship in Internal Medicine, and serves as the university's Associate Dean for Faculty Engagement.

 Originally from Ohio, Dr. Capers earned a bachelor's degree with honors from Howard University in Washington, D.C., and obtained his medical degree at The Ohio State University College of Medicine in Columbus.
 He then received his residency in internal medicine at Emory University in Atlanta, Georgia, where he also completed fellowships in cardiovascular disease, interventional cardiology, and vascular biology research.

 As an interventional cardiologist, he introduced the trans-radial artery technique of coronary stenting to The Ohio State University (OSU) cardiac catheterization laboratory and led its transformation to a “radial first” lab.
 Physician peers named him one of America’s “Best Doctors” annually from 2009 to 2020, and his patient satisfaction scores placed in the 90th percentile nationally for six years.
 In 2019 he was elected into the OSU Society of Master Clinicians.